travis-ci/travis.rb/README.md

-        -r, --repo SLUG                  repository to use (will try to detect from current git clone) -R, --store-repo SLUG            like --repo, but remembers value for current directory -a, --add [KEY]                  adds it to .travis.yml under KEY (default: env.global) -C, --[no-]confirm               when used with '-a', confirm overwrite of '.travis.yml' (default: true); ignored with --no-interactive
-        -s, --[no-]split                 treat each line as a separate input -p, --append                     don't override existing values, instead treat as list -x, --override                   override existing value
+        -r, --repo SLUG                  repository to use (will try to detect from current git clone) -R, --store-repo SLUG            like --repo, but remembers value for current directory -a, --add [KEY]                  adds it to .travis.yml under KEY (default: env.global) -s, --[no-]split                 treat each line as a separate input -p, --append                     don't override existing values, instead treat as list -x, --override                   override existing value